Bias and Excess Variance in Election Polling: A Not-So-Hidden Markov Model: Background

 \citet{Linzer2013election} developed a hidden Markov model for US Presidential election forecasting where underlying state-level preferences evolve over time following a random walk.
 A Bayesian estimation procedure enables forecasting Electoral College outcomes via posterior predictive simulations. \citet{jackman2005pooling} outlines a very similar model that is more focused on pooling polls to estimate current preferences and house effects rather than making explicit election forecasts. \citet{pickup2007campaign,pickup2008campaign} expanded upon Jackman's work to estimate house effects and industry-wide bias in the 2004 and 2006 Canadian and 2004 US Presidential elections.
 Our method, rather than estimating pollster-specific errors from multiple polls of the same race, will estimate aggregate errors across multiple elections.

-The underlying principle, that polls are noisy measurements of latent preferences that change over time, has been expanded and applied by many forecasting models, including multi-party systems \citep{walther2015picking,stoetzer2019forecasting}, and the Economist's 2020 forecast, which made additional adjustments for correlated shifts in state-level trends and polling errors \citep{heidemanns2020updated}.
+The underlying principle, that polls are noisy measurements of latent preferences that change over time, was developed for general public opinion tracking in \citet{green1999tracking}, and has been expanded and applied by many forecasting models, including multi-party systems \citep{walther2015picking,stoetzer2019forecasting}, and the Economist's 2020 forecast, which made additional adjustments for correlated shifts in state-level trends and polling errors \citep{heidemanns2020updated}.
 These models often ``debias'' current polls by correcting for historical polling errors \citep{rothschild2009forecasting}.
 Recent work applied this general principle to predicting US Senatorial elections with more complex mapping from polling data to election outcomes \citep{chen2022polls}.
 The general modeling framework whereby surveys measure latent preferences has been applied beyond election polls \citep[e.g.][]{caughey_warshaw_2015}.

 These methods typically incorporate ``fundamentals,'' historical data on election outcomes, broad economic and political features, and potentially very early polls, into priors on election results \citep{abramowitz2008forecasting,campbell1990trial,erikson2008leading}.
 We, however, will condition on the election outcome to estimate polling errors, removing the need for forecasting and applying fundamentals approaches altogether.
 Another area of concern for these models is how correlated changes in preferences are across electoral units.
 Consistent with \citet{ShiraniMehr2018biasvariance}, we allow sharing of information on the election-level parameters through a hierarchical model across elections.